VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Dataset Collection and Task Definition

 Our goal is to leverage the augmented dataset for learning robust image representation given that the vehicle shares the common structure.
 The challenge is to build the vehicle representation which could fit the different data distribution among multiple datasets.
 Given $X^d = \{x_i^d\}_{i=1}^N$ with the annotated label $Y^d = \{y_i^d\}_{i=1,d=1}^N$, the objective could be formulated as:

 where $D$ is the number of the augmented datasets.
 The loss demands $F$ could be applied to not only the target dataset but also other datasets, yielding the good scalability.
-In terms of the regularization term $\Omega(F)$, we adopt the common practise of weight decay as the weight regularization, which prevents the value of weights from growing too large and over-fits the dataset.
+In terms of the regularization term $\Omega(F)$, we adopt the common practise of weight decay as weight regularization, which prevents the weight value from growing too large and over-fits the dataset.